streptomyces/ripper/README.md

 The options shown above are the defaults. *-outdir* may be specified in *local.conf* as *rodeohtmldir*.
 Value in the configuration file takes precedence.

+### Peptide Network Analysis

+If it does not already exists, a directory named `pna` is made and the files `out.faa`, `distance.faa`, `out.txt` and `distance.txt` are copied to it.

+The Perl script `make_cytoscape_attribute_file.pl` is used to make `out_cytoattrib.txt` and `dist_cytoattrib.txt` from the two txt files.

+After changing to the `pna` directory EGN is run.
+When it is done we change back to the `/home/work` directory.
+This is because EGN need to be run from the directory where the input fasta files are.